GameAid/Toddler-Taxonomist/README.md

 ## General Information

-The purpose of Toddler Taxonomist is to entertain 2-4 year old children.
+The purpose of Toddler Taxonomist is to entertain 2-6 year old children.
+At the higher difficulty levels, it also may entertain older children and adults.

-**Toddler Taxonomist is in a prototype stage.
-The code is disorganized.**

 There is a display mode and a difficulty level.
 With each difficulty level, the application runs through several display modes.
 First it will show 2 photos, then 4, then 8, then 40, after which it will jump to the next difficulty level and show 2 pictures, etc. When a player misses a question on the first guess, their progress is impeded.
 When they correctly answer a question, they progress towards the next difficulty level.
 For most toddlers, they never will notice this.
 The goal is that it will settle on a difficulty level where they sometimes answer correctly and sometimes don't, in order to present a consistent challenge.